Moshe Soloveitchik (Zürich): Early life

 Rabbi Soloveitchik was born on September 21, 1914 (the second day of Rosh Hashanah).
+He was the son of Rabbi Yisroel Gershon Soloveichik and grandson of Rabbi Chaim Soloveichik.
 Growing up in Brisk, Moshe was friends with Aharon Leib Shteinman (who years later would be recognized as the Gadol Hador).
 They both attended Yeshivas Toras Chesed of Brisk, which was led by Rabbi Moshe Sokolovski [HE], author of the Imrei Moshe.
 After Sokolovski died in 1931 without any children, a dispute erupted in the yeshiva over who should succeed him.
 Moshe and Aharon Leib both left the yeshiva at that point because of the internal strife, Aharon Leib to Yeshivas Eitz Chaim in Kletsk and Moshe to Yeshivas Knesses Beis Yitzchak in Kamyanyets.

 Escape to Switzerland

 Among the yeshiva students, there was a threat of being drafted into the Polish army, although many were exempted as they were too weak to fight.
 However, both Moshe and Aharon Leib were called to report to the army, and they tried hard to obtain exemptions, eating and drinking little to weaken them and taking long walks to help them lose weight.
 While their efforts postponed the draft, they were put on a waiting list for the future if more troops were needed.
 To escape this possibility, in 1937, the two went to Montreaux, Switzerland, Aharon Leib first and Moshe a few months after, where they joined the yeshiva of Rabbi Eliyahu Botchko as teachers.
 Aryeh Leib Glickson, Moshe's cousin (his mother Sara was the only daughter of Rabbi Chaim Soloveitchik), joined the yeshiva as well a short time after, as he too was avoiding the draft.

 In 1940, the Swiss government, suspecting them of espionage, interred 300 Jewish refugees in a resort-turned-labor camp near Basel called Schonburg, where they were forced to lay railroad tracks.
 Moshe and Aharon Leib were among the 40 Orthodox Jews in this group.
 They studied together from memory, with one reciting a passage of Gemara and the other responding with the corresponding commentary of Tosafos.
 They did however have one volume of Mishne Torah in their possession.